Flexiheat UKElectric Central Heating Boilers – 0.5kW to 45kW

 Should you supply the boiler with electricity generated via renewable energy sources such as wind turbines, tidal or PV solar panels, etc., then you can have a zero carbon footprint, as these forms of energy don’t produce carbon emissions at all and reduce your energy bills.
 All you need is an electricity supply.

-They are a popular choice for flats and homes where gas is not an option and oil is either impractical or too expensive.
+They are energy efficient and popular choice for flats and homes where gas is not an option and oil is either impractical or too expensive.

 What size electric heating boiler do I require?